-Before embarking on this quantum journey, I did a Ph.D. at the University of Namur.
-Under the guidance of Dr. Gilles Perrouin and Prof. Patrick Heymans, I delved into the intricacies of software engineering.
-After being funded by the FNRS EoS (Excellence of Science) VeriLearn project for a year, I secured a competitive FRIA (FNRS) Grant.
+Before joining DiverSE, I completed my Ph.D. at the University of Namur under the supervision of Dr. Gilles Perrouin and Prof. Patrick Heymans.
+My research focused on the foundations of software engineering, with a special focus on software variability and learning software behaviour through automata learning approach.
+My PhD research was first supported by the FNRS EoS (Excellence of Science) VeriLearn project, and later by a competitive FRIA (FNRS) Grant.
 In September 2023, I successfully defended my thesis, entitled “LIFTS: Learning Featured Transition Systems”.

 University of Namur